 Malala underwent an operation in February 2013 to insert a titanium plate in her skull to cover the hole caused by the bullet.
 At the same time she also had a cochleal implant in her ear to help her to hear properly.

-Doctors say that the operations were successful and that she should make a full recovery eventually.
-She has been discharged from hospital.
+Doctors said that the operations were successful and that she would make a full recovery eventually.
+She was been discharged from hospital.

-Now Malala is continuing her education in England.
-She has meanwhile got the whole world talking about her campaign for all girls thoughout the world to receive an education.
+Whilst Malala was continuing her education in England, she got the whole world talking about her campaign for all girls thoughout the world to receive an education.

-She was recently invited to give a speech at the United Nations, which was shown on Television.
-And what a speech it was - maybe the script had been written by someone else, but what delivery by a sixteen-year-old schoolgirl, what poise and confidence.
+She was invited to give a speech at the United Nations, which was shown on Television.
+And what a speech it was--maybe the script had been written by someone else, but what delivery by a sixteen-year-old schoolgirl, what poise and confidence.
 Even the Taliban have been prompted if not to apologize, at least to say they were wrong to shoot her, and they invited her back to Pakistan.
-Wisely, she has decided to remain under the protection of the UK for the time being.
+Wisely, she decided to remain under the protection of the UK for the time being.

 Malala Yousafzai is a Pakistani activist for female education and the youngest-ever Nobel Prize laureate.
 She is known for human rights advocacy

 - BBC News - Malala Yousafzai suspects arrested, Pakistan army says

 The militants suspected of the gun attack on education activist Malala Yousafzai in 2012 are arrested, Pakistan's army says.

 Parents are legally bound to send their children to school, and must do so unless they prove that they are capable of home-schooling their children and do in fact teach them appropriately.